Juanita Maxwell Phillips

-Juanita Maxwell Phillips (23 June 1880 – 14 November 1966) was a politician and activist.
+Juanita Maxwell Phillips (23 June 1880 – 14 November 1966) was a Chilean-born British politician and activist.
 She was the first woman to serve on Honiton Borough Council (now Honiton Town Council), as mayor of Honiton, and on Devon County Council.
 As mayor of Honiton, she became the first woman mayor in the West Country.
 She was named an Officer of the Order of the British Empire in 1950.

 Early life

-Phillips was born in Valparaíso to Margarita Maxwell Comber and Thomas Comber, a British businessman in the mineral industry.
+Phillips was born in Valparaíso, Chile to Margarita Maxwell Comber and Thomas Comber, a British businessman in the mineral industry.
 The family had moved back to the United Kingdom by the early 1890s.
 She married Tom Phillips, a solicitor, in 1906.
 During the First World War, she served in the War Office.

 Activism

 Phillips was involved in the suffrage movement and other social movements for women's rights.
 As a suffragist, she headed local chapters of the Women's Social and Political Union, sold a suffragist newspaper, participated in protests, and picketed outside the Exeter jail where Emmeline Pankhurst was held after an arrest in December 1913.

 Phillips was a member of numerous activist groups.
 Among other organizations, she belonged to the National Union of Societies for Equal Citizenship (earlier called the National Union of Women's Suffrage Societies); the Open Door Council, for which she was a member of the Executive Committee; the National Council of Women, of which she helped to found the Devon chapter; the Women's Institutes; and the Six Point Group.
 Like many members of the Six Point Group, she opposed new feminism.